• Menu

 So, what is slower travel?

 Considering the unstoppable expectation and drive that we humans have for making everything as easy as possible, slow travel can be hard to do well, or even at all.
-Again, we’re not anti-flying, and we recognize that in some cases viable alternatives just don’t exist, so our aim here is just to simplify the concept.
-We think that the principles of slow travel come down to making practical day-to-day decisions before and during your holiday, revolving around 4 main areas:
+Again, we’re not anti-flying, and we recognize that in some cases viable alternatives just don’t exist, or are too damn expensive, so our aim here is just to simplify the concept.
+We think that the principles of slow travel come down to making practical day-to-day decisions before and during your holiday, revolving around 5 main areas:

-• how you got there and how you move around
+• how you get there and how you travel around

 • where you stay